fruitcake/laravel-cors/readme.md

     $app->configure('cors');

 ## Common problems and errors
-In order for the package to works the requst has to be a valid CORS requst and needs to include a "Origin" header
+In order for the package to work, the request has to be a valid CORS requst and needs to include an "Origin" header.

 When an error occurs, the middleware isn't run completely.
-So when this happens, you won't see the actual result, but will get a CORS error.
+So when this happens, you won't see the actual result, but will get a CORS error instead.

 This could be a CSRF token error or just a simple problem.